Reaching Agreement in Competitive Microbial Systems: Simulation Case Study: A Synthetic Plasmid Conjugation System

-We modeled a culture of two bacterial types, $A$ and $B$, that grow in a closed system of volume~$1\,\mu \text{l}$.
+We modeled a culture of two bacterial types, $A$ and $B$, that grow in a closed system of volume~$1\,\mu \text{L}$.
 Both bacterial types have identical growth behavior, feeding on two resources $R_1$ and $R_2$ that model components of the medium with different nutrient efficiencies.
-The duplication reactions for $X \in \{A,B\}$ are thus
+Such behavior has been observed for \emph{E. coli} grown in lab conditions \cite{sezonov2007escherichia}.
+The duplication reactions for cells $C \in \{A,B\}$ are thus